cardstack/cardwallet/README.md

 If you are new to React Native, this is a helpful introduction: https://facebook.github.io/react-native/docs/getting-started.html

 1. Clone the GitHub repository to your machine.

-1. Run `nvm use` to use set the version of node for this project.

 2. Set up your .env file.
 For information how to do this, look [here](#project-secrets)